 Students are reminded to refer to terms and conditions throughout the contract period.

 Any queries regarding the Regulations for Students in Halls of Residence should be directed to the Accommodation Manager.

 - Formal complaints must be received no more than 1 month after the informal procedure has ended (where appropriate) and no more than 6 months after the main issue complained about occurring.
-Formal complaints received after these deadlines will be deemed to be out of time and may not be considered unless there is independent evidence to show compelling reasons as to why the formal complaint was not raised in a timely manner.
+Formal complaints received after these deadlines will be deemed to be out of time.
+They may not be considered unless there is independent evidence to show compelling reasons why the formal complaint was not raised in a timely manner.

 Once you have secured your room in halls you may then want to start thinking about what to bring with you onto campus.

 UniKitOut are an online store that can provide HUGE discounts on many of the following items: